simonrose121/phd/_posts/2017-03-10-methodology-answers.md

 #### Formative Testing

 I visited a local primary school to test an alpha version of the software that will be used for the pre-and post-test, and to see how children handled LightbotJr.
-Y1's were given *some* assistance by Y6's, although they were told limit this.
+Y1's were given *some* assistance by Y6's, but this was supposed to be limited.

 The alpha version of the software had: